Call for Papers

 All deadlines are 11:59PM UTC-12:00 (“anywhere on Earth”).

-Research on automatic text simplification (TS), textual accessibility, and readability thus have the potential to improve social inclusion of marginalised populations.
-These related research areas have increasingly attracted more and more attention in the past ten years, evidenced by the growing number of publications in NLP conferences.
-While only about 300 articles in Google Scholar mentioned TS in 2010, this number has increased to about 600 in 2015 and is greater than 1000 in 2020 (Štajner, 2021).
+Research on automatic text simplification, textual accessibility, and readability have the potential to improve social inclusion of marginalized populations.
+These related research areas have attracted attention in the past ten years, evidenced by the growing number of publications in NLP conferences.
+While only about 300 articles in Google Scholar mentioned TS in 2010, this number has increased to about 600 in 2015 and greater than 1000 in 2020 (Štajner, 2021).
+This number has certainly increased rapidly since 2020, at the recent LREC-COLING 2024 conference there were 50 new papers presented on related topics across the main conference and associated workshops.

-The proposed TSAR workshop builds upon the recent success of several workshops that covered a subset of our topics of interest, including the SEPLN 2021 Current Trends in Text Simplification (CTTS) and the SimpleText workshop at CLEF 2021, the TSAR-2022 at EMNLP 2022, the recent Special Issue on Text Simplification, Accessibility, and Readability at Frontiers in AI, as well as the birds-of-a-feather event on Text Simplification at NAACL 2021 (over 50 participants).
+The TSAR 2024 workshop builds upon the recent success of several regional workshops that covered a subset of our topics of interest, including READI Workshops at LREC 2022 and LREC 2024, SEPLN 2021 Workshop on Current Trends in Text Simplification (CTTS)), the SimpleText workshop at CLEF 2021, as well as the birds-of-a-feather events on Text Simplification at NAACL 2021 (over 50 participants), ACL 2022 and EMNLP 2023.

 Topics of Interest